 Keys to a Successful Admission Yield Strategy:

 - Use technology to save time on routine admission tasks.
 There are so many tools out there that can make a difference.
+School admissions software is a great place to start.

 - Build targeted communication plans to connect with candidates (specifically about the things they care about) in a more efficient way.